ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/community-challenge.rst

   {
       // 1. write 3 instance variables for class: private type variableName;

       // 2.
-Add a constructor with no parameters that initializes the instance variables to default values
-      // and a constructor with 3 parameters to set all of the instance variables to the given parameters.
+Add a constructor with 3 parameters to set all of the instance variables to the given parameters.

       // 3.
 Write a print() method that uses System.out.println to print out all the instance variables.